- The Swiss Museum of Transport offers a varied learning and experience program for many interests

 - Self-service restaurant with a view of the hustle and bustle of the Swiss Museum of Transport Arena

-During the summer months of July and August, the Brasserie is open Wednesdays to Sundays from 9:00 am to 9:30 pm.
-Mondays and Tuesdays close as early as 18:00
+During the summer months of July and August, the Brasserie is open Thursday to Sunday until 9:30 pm.

 Swiss Activities Tips

-- Selfies with your experiences can of course be easily taken anywhere in the Museum of Transport.
+- You can of course take selfies with your experiences anywhere in the Swiss Museum of Transport without any problems.
 A very special selfie experience, however, is the 360° booth for all-round selfies.
 36 reflex cameras record your full-body photos.

 - When you visit the Lindt chocolatier, you can also make your own chocolate and decorate it with a personalized inscription.